open-telemetry/opentelemetry-specification/specification/metrics/api.md

 one or more instruments outside of instrument construcotrs, provided the API declaratively states which instrument(s) will be be used.

-The API SHOULD support unregistration of callbacks.
+The API SHOULD support unregistration of callbacks, in order to cease making observations.
+Note that unregistration of callbacks does not undo the effect of instrument registration itself; duplicate instrument registration conflicts SHOULD still occur for instruments with no registered callbacks.

 Callback functions SHOULD NOT take an indefinite amount of time.